Copyright Seth Zurer March 2009

 We all remember our first taste of bacon.
 Maybe it wasn’t perfect: maybe the bacon was cold; maybe there was congealed bacon grease clinging to the rasher.
 But we remember it, because it opened the door to a lifetime of bacon memories.
 It was that first crispy step on the path to a bacony life.
 It set the bar for every slab and slice and hunk of sweet cured pork that was to follow.

-Baconfest Chicago is in the business of creating new bacon memories.
+Baconfest USA is in the business of creating new bacon memories.
 To that end, we find it convenient to list our beliefs about bacon so that you may discern whether the bacon memories we offer are the ones you’ll want lodged in your head.

 We are catholic